Squats VS Lunges: What's the difference

 Lunges and squats mimic functional movements such as – walking, running, going up the stairs, standing up from sitting - and they can help you keep joints healthy and prevent injuries.
 But the right form and progressions are the key to see results.

 How often should you train legs?
-A 10 day workout plan is a part of the 8-item Platinum Pack.
+Workout plans for building muscle at home without equipment are available in the Madbarz Premium.
 Get yours and see progress faster!

 About the Squat